 2. Bank Negara Malaysia Museum and Art Gallery

 Housed within the glass building of Sasana Kijang, Bank Negara Malaysia’ centre of knowledge and learning excellence, Bank Negara Malaysia Museum and Art Gallery is everything about the economic history and importance in Malaysia, and nothing bland.

-Spread within its four storeys are six galleries—Children’s, Islamic Finance, Bank Negara Malaysia, Economics, Numismatics, and Art—featuring RM1 Million Tunnel, a long tunnel made up of different Malaysian notes, interactive exhibits, paintings and sculptures.
-The museum also hosts a variety kids-friendly program you can check out.
+Spread within its four storeys are six permanent galleries—Children’s, Islamic Finance, Bank Negara Malaysia, Economics, Numismatics, and Art—featuring RM1 Million Tunnel, a long tunnel made up of different Malaysian notes, interactive exhibits, paintings and sculptures.
+The museum also hosts a variety of kid-friendly programs you can check out.

 Sasana Kijang, 2 Jalan Dato’ Onn, 50480 Kuala Lumpur, Malaysia

-Daily: 10 am – 6 pm (Closed on first 3 days of Hari Raya Aidilfitri)
+Tue - Sun: 10 am - 5 pm (closed on Monday and first 3 days of Hari Raya Aidilfitri)

 3. Royal Malaysian Police Museum (Muzium Polis Diraja Malaysia)

 Through the history of the Royal Malaysian Police, the Royal Malaysian Police Museum offers an engrossing history of Malaysia.
 Within this small museum are three galleries that brings you through the policing history, starting from when the Royal Malaysian Police were established.
 Artefacts such as the police uniforms, everyday items like an ancient typewriter, a pith helmet and a drinking water filer, as well as an impressive armoury containing police firearms and weapons—knuckledusters, sticks and swords—used by criminals, help paint a vivid image.

 5, Jalan Perdana, Tasik Perdana, 50480 Kuala Lumpur, Malaysia